Application

 3. Complete a Member Application Form for each proposed scheme member.
 The Member Form should contain details of the initial contribution; it is not obliged to schedule the intended contribution schedule in any detail.
 New Members can join an established scheme at any time by the employer completing a Member Application Form for them.

-Any questions regarding the operation of s615(6) schemes and all enquiries regarding acceptance, regulations, membership, permissible assets, limits, trustee restrictions or any other scheme related questions, should be directed to s615(6) Limited.
+Any questions regarding the operation of s615(6) schemes and all enquiries regarding acceptance, regulations, membership, permissible assets, limits, trustee restrictions or any other scheme related questions, should be directed to s615(6) Trustees Limited.

 New members added to the trust after the trust has been established will require a new wrap platform application form to set up the individual member's account.
-A new Member Application Form and Beneficiary Nomination Form should also be completed, the Applications to be forwarded to s615(6) Limited and the Beneficiary form to be retained by the trustees.
+A new Member Application Form and Beneficiary Nomination Form should also be completed, the Applications to be forwarded to s615(6) Trustees Limited and the Beneficiary form to be retained by the trustees.

 The platform provider will issue half yearly statements of account to the address they hold on their system for communication purposes.
 If in any doubt the intermediary will be entered here as the default option.
-If the corporate trustees should require their details to be entered here then they will receive the half yearly statements directly.